lumeland/lume/MIGRATION.md

 ## Added

 - `includes` option to `module` and `mdx` plugins.
-- `slug` variable to change the final name of files/directories
+- `basename` variable to change the final name of files/directories

 ## Core